sftcd/openssl/esnistuff/echo.md

 ``SSL`` struct or else keeping two of those about, would need to check how many fields would be changed if the key shares differ.

+## Session resumption or using PSKs

+I managed to create a PSK fail.
+To reproduce, run the test client twice:

+            $ cd $HOME/code/openssl/esnistuff
+            $ # start server
+            $ ./testserver.sh -c example.com -H foo.example.com -d -a
+            $ # get rid of session/tickets
+            $ rm -f lof.sess
+            $ # run client acquiring session
+            $ ./testclient.sh -v -p 8443 -s localhost -H lotsoffood.example.com -c example.com -P esnikeys.pub -d -a -S lof.sess
+            ...lots of output...
+            ESNI: success: clear sni: 'example.com', hidden: 'lotsoffood.example.com'
+            $ # try re-use session
+            $ ./testclient.sh -v -p 8443 -s localhost -H lotsoffood.example.com -c example.com -P esnikeys.pub -d -a -S lof.sess
+            ...lots of output...
+            ESNI: tried but failed

+Reminders to self: the ``-S`` option will save the sessions 1st time as the named file doesn't exist and try re-use it 2nd time.
+Also - there's timing here, the lof.sess file won't be created if we don't hang about for the tickets, but running using valgrind (the ``-v`` there) makes it all take long enough.

+Initially, the failure was because I just copied the PSK extensions from the inner to outer, and that doesn't verify - and that fail happened before the inner was decrypted.
+First fix to try was to just not copy the PSK from inner, but see if re-calculation worked.
+It doesn't.
+First h/s, client is fine, 2nd time, when PSK sent, valgrind sees errors in the server.
+(There's an invalid memory read inside ``tls_psk_do_binder()`` when handling the inner psk extension probably due to some missing initialisation.)

+So what's the right behaviour?
+Perhaps:
+    - bind the psk to the esni or the clear sni depending from whom the ticket was rx'd (but likely don't re-use the psk if it corresponds to the outer CH)
+    - if using a psk with the esni, then only put that in the inner ch alongside the esni and don't put a psk in the outer ch at all